dakeshi/theswiftbook/chapters/functions.md

 [Structures](structures.md) and [classes](classes.md) can have functions; and so can they have [properties](properties.md) too.
 A property has a data type, such as [String](string.md), and so does a function.
 The only thing that differentiates a property and a function is that the former cannot have [arguments](function_arguments.md), while the latter can.

-Functions are also useful in functional chaining, a functional programming related concept that you can learn more about soon ([see here](functional_programming.md)), whereas in Swift properties cannot be chained since they cannot be defined as data types, but functions can.
+Functions are also useful in functional chaining, a functional programming related concept that you can learn more about soon ([see here](functional_programming.md)), whereas in Swift properties cannot be chained since they cannot be defined as data types.
+[Functions on the other hand can be defined as types](functions_defined_as_types.md).